 Tara Johnson, Project Lead of Healthwatch Sunderland, said:

-We would like to thank Sharon for sharing her story, as without her concerns we may have never known there was a gap in access to breast services.
-Sharon, said:
+We would like to thank Sharon for sharing her story, as without her concerns we may have never known there was a gap in access to breast services and achieved this fantastic outcome.

-Sharon has been a founder member of Sunderland People First since the start in 1994.
-Sharon has recently announced her retirement after 28 years of outstanding work as a self-advocate, campaigning for the rights of people with a learning disability.
-Sharon has shared how important it is to have made such a difference supporting women with a learning disability to attend Cancer screening programmes:
+Sharon is a founder member of Sunderland People First, a group of self-advocates with learning disabilities and autistic people, since it was created in 1994 and recently announced her retirement after 28 years of campaigning for the rights of people with a learning disability.

 Commenting on how important it is to have supported women with a learning disability to attend cancer screening, Sharon added:

 “People need easy read information at the start to understand what is involved.
 This can help you feel confident to ask any questions and think about what would make your screening appointment easier for you.”